filamentphp/forms/docs/03-fields.md

     )
 ```

+> Filament also supports [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary).
+See our [plugin documentation](/docs/spatie-laravel-media-library-plugin) for more information.

 ## Hidden

 The hidden component allows you to create a hidden field in your form that holds a value.